 The application enables users to gather their external music collections from many sources in one place.
 Vertigo users have it all gathered at once via Vertigo aggregating features.
 They can link their Apple Music and Spotify Premium accounts to find songs, build playlists, and share them with their social friends.

-The media platform allows users to broadcast their favorite music in the best possible quality, receive real-time feedback through live commenting, connect with other users to tune into their live sessions and discover new music.
+The media platform allows users to broadcast their favorite music in the best possible quality and receive real-time feedback through live commenting.
+The social network functionality allows users connect with each other to tune into their live sessions and discover new music.

 Prior to using ISS Art, I’ve had issues with integrity and honesty.
 ISS Art are very honest people, and I haven’t had any problems with them.
 There are no issues with overbilling or any problems.
 They are extremely honest, and they go the extra mile to make sure that you know what you’re being billed for.

 I have no questions about whether they did the work or not.
 They are very good at valuing your feedback, giving your word a lot of weight, letting you discuss things directly with the developers, and opening up a direct line of communication.
 In a lot of companies I’ve hired before, you couldn’t really talk to the developers without going through the manager.